eclipse/kiso-testing/docs/advanced_usage/advanced_config_file.rst

 to use the same channel name for all auxiliaries.

-Under the hood, ``pykiso`` will automatically create a :py:class:`~pykiso.lib.auxiliaries.proxy_auxiliary.ProxyAuxiliary` that will be the only auxiliary having direct access to the communication channel, along with a :py:class:`~pykiso.lib.connectors.cc_proxy.CCProxy` for each defined auxiliary.
+Under the hood, ``pykiso`` will automatically create a :py:class:`~pykiso.lib.auxiliaries.proxy_auxiliary.ProxyAuxiliary` that will have exclusive access to the communication channel.
+A :py:class:`~pykiso.lib.connectors.cc_proxy.CCProxy` will be plugged between each declared auxiliary and the created :py:class:`~pykiso.lib.auxiliaries.proxy_auxiliary.ProxyAuxiliary`.
 This allows to keep a minimalistic :py:class:`~pykiso.connector.CChannel` implementation.

 An illustration of the resulting internal setup can be found at :ref:`proxy_aux`.

-In other words, if you define such YAML configuration file:
+In other words, if you define the following YAML configuration file:

 .. code:: yaml
   auxiliaries:
     aux1:
       connectors:
         com: chan1
       config: null
       type: pykiso.lib.auxiliaries.dut_auxiliary:DUTAuxiliary
     aux2:
       connectors:
         com: chan1
       type: pykiso.lib.auxiliaries.communication_auxiliary:CommunicationAuxiliary

   connectors: